Kenya university death toll seen rising; anger over security failures

 Five people have been arrested in connection with the attack, CNN reported on Friday, citing Kenyan Interior Minister Joseph Nkaissery.

 "It's because of laxity by the government that these things are happening.
-For something like this to happen when there are those rumours is unacceptable," said Mohamed Salat, 47, a Somali Kenyan businessman.
+For something like this to happen when there are those rumors is unacceptable," said Mohamed Salat, 47, a Somali Kenyan businessman.

 Officials said almost 150 people died, with at least 79 wounded, many critically.
 But with an uncertain number of students and staff still missing, the casualties may yet mount.